ViorelMocanu/astro-simpleanalytics-plugin/README.md

 ### ✅ Option: Loading Analytics in all environments ♾️

-By default, the Simple Analytics plugin attempts to load its client script exclusively on non-`local` and non-`development` environments by using [Vite's](https://vitejs.dev/guide/env-and-mode.html) `import.meta.env.DEV` boolean (since Vite is automatically bundled with Astro).
+By default, the Astro Simple Analytics Plugin attempts to load its client script exclusively on non-`local` and non-`development` environments by using [Vite's](https://vitejs.dev/guide/env-and-mode.html) `import.meta.env.DEV` boolean (since Vite is automatically bundled with Astro).
 If it's true, it doesn't load the script, but stubs the options with a `console.log()` and a hidden `<div />` element in HTML for easy debugging if you also [include the `debug={true}` prop](#-option-debugging-).
 If `import.meta.env.DEV` is somehow unavailable or unset, it defaults to showing the script everywhere.
 If you'd like to force showing the script on all environments (including `local` / `development`, `staging` / `preview`, `production`, etc.), you need to add the following component property:

 ```Astro
 <SimpleAnalytics allEnvironments={true} />